sara-knezevic/medici_receipt_row_labeling/README.md

-path_load -> Where the images of rows are stored. \n path_saved -> Where the program moves and saves labelled objects.
+path_load -> Where the images of rows are stored.
+path_saved -> Where the program moves and saves labelled objects.

 For linux: